Indian Companies in Canada

 EMPLOYMENT GENERATION

-The collective sum of jobs created by Indian companies who responded to the survey is over 17,000, which includes both full-time and part-time hires.
+The collective sum of jobs created by Indian companies who responded to the survey is over 33,000, which includes both full-time and part-time hires.
 Indian investment generates employment throughout most of the country – in 8 out of the 10 provinces in Canada.

-Another point to be noted is that the survey reports only direct employment figures, and does not extrapolate the additional employment and opportunities created by Indian investment.
+To be noted is that the survey reports only direct employment figures, and does not extrapolate the additional employment and opportunities created by Indian investment.
 It is important to acknowledge the amplifying effect of indirect employment for which Indian Industry is responsible through supporting industries and ancillary services.

 -Chandrajit Banerjee, Director General, CII